 Specific Site Responsibilities

 The libraries provide a unique environment with one building housing a well-utilized urban public library and also a bustling university library that is open to the community as well as to students, staff, and faculty.
 The first floor of the Metropolitan State University Library houses a large open-space student computer lab with 79 PCs and four Apple computers as well as 14 computers specifically designated for use by community members.
 There is also a library computer lab/classroom containing 25 PCs available for scheduled use by the CTEP Member, study rooms, a large events space, and a lounge with televisions and gaming systems.
-We have laptops, tablets, and collections including book, videos, and board games.
+We have laptops, Chromebooks, and collections including book, videos, and board games.
 In addition, the Dayton's Bluff library has 10 computers inside an enclosed area called The Zone.
 The CTEP Member will have a computer, phone, supplies, and other standard office equipment available to them away from the public areas of the libraries.
 Important qualities for a CTEP hosted by us to possess include sensitivity, a willingness to learn, and respect for the diversity of patrons including public library patrons, community members, and university students, many of whom are experiencing homelessness or housing insecurity as well as unemployment or underemployment, limited English proficiency, low income, and barriers to learning or disabilities.

 How to Apply